chenkatzover/Machine-learning-Final-project/README.md

 ![](Images/data.jpeg)

 We used four methods on the Dataset to answer the following questions:

 1) "Given the average grades and ethnicity - what is the gender of the student?".

-2)"Based on all the information, what is the student's ethnicity?".
+2)"Based on all the information, what is the student's ethnicity

 3)"Based on grades and sector What is the early education the student received?".